ManiacalLabs/BiblioPixel/doc/developer/extracting-gifs.rst

 GIF extraction; and, why the preprocessing phase?
 ===================================================

-The documentation has a really neat if somewhat overengineered feature where you can embed a BiblioPixel project in a documentation page, and it's automatically turned into an animated GIF that shows what that project would look like if run!
+The documentation has a nioce feature where if you embed a BiblioPixel project in a documentation page, it is automatically turned into an animated GIF that shows what that project would look like if run!

-For example, look at the ``bp-code-block::`` section in `this document <https://github.com/ManiacalLabs/BiblioPixel/blob/master/doc/README.rst>`_.
+For example, look at the ``bp-code-block::`` section in `this document <https://github.com/ManiacalLabs/BiblioPixel/blob/master/doc/index.rst>`_.
 It corresponds to the Project and image at the bottom of `this page <https://maniacallabs.github.io/BiblioPixel/>`_.